In the meantime, we can announce the tentative course title and description:

 More than a millennium ago, the princes of Medieval Rus’, the lands of the East Slavs, accepted the Orthodox Christian faith.
 In so doing, they brought their lands (today parts of the Baltic States, Belarus, Poland, Russia, and Ukraine) into the Orthodox Christian world.
 Their pagan belief system, with its emphasis on the cycles and movements of the natural world, gave way to a form of Christianity rooted in powerful sacred images, ritual, and text.
 In this course, we will examine the evolution of the cultures of medieval Rus’ from the Viking Age, through the reign of Ivan IV “The Terrible,” and the Time of Troubles, and finally to the rise of the Romanovs and the founding of the Russian Empire in 1721.
 We will examine changing conceptions of time and discourses of light and darkness in works of folklore, literature, and history, as well as architecture, sacred art, and ritual, to understand the evolving forms of life and worldview in medieval Rus’.
 A field trip to the Museum of Russian Art (Minneapolis, Minnesota) is planned.

-When we read a text that is distant from us, whether that be in time, space, cultural or social context, how do we overcome that distance?
+When we read a text that is distant from us, whether in time, space, cultural or social context, how do we overcome that distance?
 As writers, whether our aim is to create a text that pleases or persuades, how do we work towards closing the distance between ourselves and our readers?
 These are the general questions that we will wrestle with this semester.
-We will approach the problem of distance head-on through readings and discussions of a literary world that will be so distant for many of us that we might not know anything about it at all — medieval Slavic literature.
-Our readings and discussions will challenge us to draw on the tools of rhetoric, writing, and imagination to work towards closing the distance that separates us from these works of literature and the worlds that produced them.
-In so doing, we will gain a better understanding of how to approach works of literature that are profoundly distant from us and become better readers and writers in the process.
+We will approach them head-on through readings from a world that will be so distant for many of us that we might not know anything about it at all — medieval Eastern Europe.
+In so doing, we will find out how filthy vikings really were, how much bread a squirrel skin could buy in the tenth century, and finally what was an aurochs?
+In the end, we will gain a better understanding of how to approach texts produced by cultures and peoples that are profoundly distant from us and become better readers and writers in the process.